 Consider the needs and values your Alumni users are looking for in a program; only by addressing and delivering on these needs does an organization have the right to ask for something in return.
 (Or they have the right, but they cannot always expect results!)

 College Alumni Programs: The Legacy Approach

 The legacy Alumni Program has typically followed an outdated thought process: essentially, have a website where members can use an online address book to find other Alumni.
 Perhaps post some news, some events, and maybe have a couple of micro communities for discussions.
 These programs started before the meteoric rise of LinkedIn.

 Here’s the thing.
-I don’t need your Alumni website to find Alumni of my alma mater also working at Salesforce in New York – or which ones are now a VP – or which ones have started a startup that raised money recently.
+I don’t need your Alumni website to find Alumni of my alma mater also working at Salesforce in New York, or which ones are now a VP, or which ones have started a startup that raised money recently.
 I don’t need to come to my alma mater Alumni site to find out that another notable Alumni just got a board seat or registered a trademark.
-Essentially, I don’t need a website to find information that is both easier and likely more accurate somewhere else.
 But there are other things I do need as an alum, of course.

-The fundamental failure of Alumni programs (Corporate & Higher Ed) is they rarely started by asking “how can we serve our Alumni?”
+The fundamental failure of Alumni programs (both Corporate and in Higher Ed) is they rarely started by asking “how can we serve our Alumni?”
 Worse still, they rarely engage with and interview their outliers – those people that never come, never log in, never open an email (and never donate).
 Only by exploring and serving the outliers can a true Alumni Engagement strategy be understood and executed upon.